ADA-GWU/2024-a1-db-migration-alizadeht/README.md

 ### 3. Run
    There are 3 files in this repository: tablecreation.sql (1st step of the process), migration.sql (2nd step), and rollback.sql (last step).

    There are a bunch of ways to run the script: You can run SQL scripts in the command prompt or the Postgres app.

-   1st way: you can copy and paste the scripts in the right order.
+   **1st way**: you can copy and paste the scripts in the right order.
 In this case, you just have to enter the command prompt or Postgres app.

-   2nd way: in the command prompt of Postgres, you can write the following code:
+   **2nd way**: in the command prompt of Postgres, you can write the following code:

    **\i filepathofsqlscript**